-- You need to prove that you have enough funds for tuition and living expenses for both yourself and family members who come to Canada with you.
+- Proof of sufficient funds for tuition and living expenses for you and your family who come to Canada with you.
 Your return transport will need to be covered in the funds as well;

 - You should have no criminal record and obey the law.
 You may need to get a police certificate if requested;

-- Lastly, you’ll need to prove to an officer that you will leave Canada once your study visa expires.
+- Lastly, you must prove to an officer that you will leave Canada once your study visa expires.

 Additional documents that you may also need include:

 - A letter of explanation - this will help the officer understand why you want to study in Canada;

 - Certificat d’acceptation du Québec - this certificate is needed if you want to study longer than six months in Quebec;